paycoreio/docs/docs/connectors/genome/index.md

 - Signature Key (`your_privat_signature`)
 - Reference MID

 Choose API URL.
-Also, choose Test Mode for test connection with Genome.
+Also, select Test or Live mode according to the type of account to connect with Genome.

 !!! success
     You have connected **Genome** account!